Since Runcloud added some cool features, this review has been updated as of February 2022.

 Many managed WordPress hosting providers offer shared hosting.
 In essence, this means resources are shared to all WordPress websites running on that server.

-On the contrary, RunCloud is run on a VPS.
+On the contrary, RunCloud can be run on a VPS, or even a dedicated server.
 Essentially, meaning all resources are at your disposal.
-Of course you can run multiple WordPress websites on a single VPS.
+Of course, you can run multiple WordPress websites on a single VPS.
 However, the level of (relative) performance is usually great in such setups.

-Now in this RunCloud WordPress review, we combined it UpCloud and Vultr.
-Both UpCloud and Vultr are utilizing quite performant CPUs and SSD disks.
-Actually, they are one of the fastest VPS providers out there.
+Now in this RunCloud WordPress review, we combined it with Webdock, UpCloud, Hetzner and Vultr.
+These providers are utilizing quite performant CPUs and SSD disks.

 On top of this server goodness, RunCloud installs NGINX, the latest PHP version, Redis and Memcached.
 Moreover, it supports HTTP2 and

-In our performance test, we set up WordPress with a bloated theme and WooCommerce running on a Vultr 1GB/1C.
+In our performance test, we set up WordPress with a bloated theme and WooCommerce running on various servers.
 No optimizations outside the provided caching are done.
 Then we test the site on various performance indicators.

 WordPress websites on RunCloud are performant, but not as performant as expected.
-Other control panels such as GridPane offer better performance for cached pages.
+Other control panels such as GridPane offer better performance for cached pages, but there are also many panels that perform worse.
 For other figures, they do great though.

 How many concurrent clients can a server handle using caching, providing the response time is under 2 seconds?
 After performing a load test, we found out this server can handle up to 200 concurrent clients, using a High-Frequency Server from Vultr.